tiago0214/tiago0214/README.md

 # **Tiago Souza Dias**

 I work as a full-stack developer, specializing in backend languages like TypeScript/Node.js and C#, as well as frontend development with React.
-I am also pursuing a degree in System Information.
+I am also pursuing a degree in Information System.

 ## *Skills*